Spring Term 2021 - Literacy

 We learnt how to make a repeating pattern.
 We then made rubbings of interesting textures.
-This is called ‘frottage.’
-We learnt that the artist Max Ernst created pictures using the frottage.
+This is called 'frottage'.
+We learnt that the artist Max Arnst created pictures using the frottage.
 We made our own images of imaginary animals.

 We learnt about living things and their habitats.
 We used MRS GREN as a checklist to find out if something was living.
 We went outside and identified microhabitats under leaves and stones.

-In Geography we learnt about the differences between a map view and an aerial view.
+In geopgraphy we learnt about the differences between a map view and an aerial view.
 We identified physical and human features in Guernsey.

-We have enjoyed learning about The Great Fire of London.
+We have enjoyed learning about the Great Fire of London.
 We learnt about when and where the fire started.
-We learnt about how the people of London tried to stop the fire from spreading .
+We learnt about how the people of London tried to stop the fire from spreading.
 We were very excited to visit the Fire Station!
-The firefighters told us all about how they put fires out today.
-It is much easier than it was in 1666!
+The firefighters told us all about how they put out fires today.
+It is much easier that it was in 1666!